arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 - **No lights**
   ![Faulty battery](assets/faulty_battery.gif)
   The battery may be faulty.
 To check it, turn Alvik ON; if an orange light near the QWIIC connector blinks every 10 seconds, contact our customer support for a replacement.
+A user-uploaded sketch will not run unless Alvik has a charged battery.
+If the battery is low, the sketch will halt its execution at the initialization phase.

 ## Unboxing Alvik